Jewellery Quarter: Origins

 A survey of 1553 named one of the first goldsmiths of Birmingham, Roger Pemberton.
-During the 18th and 19th centuries, Birmingham prospered from the Industrial Revolution and developed into a large industrial town, manufacturing a vast range of products, often from various metals.
+During the 18th and 19th centuries Birmingham prospered from the Industrial Revolution and developed into a large industrial town manufacturing a wide range of products, often from various metals.
 Many large foundries and glassworks attracted workers from all areas of Britain.
-A considerable trade developed in the manufacture of gilt buttons, cap badges, pins and small metal toys.
+A considerable trade developed in the manufacture of gilt buttons, cap badges, pins and small metal “toys”, a term from the era used to describe a whole range of intricate metal objects.

-According to the Birmingham Directory of 1780, there were 26 jewellers at the time.
+According to the Birmingham Directory of 1780 there were 26 jewellers at the time.
 Because the definition of a jeweller was not explained in the directory, it is thought that it may contain many irregularities and the number of actual jewellers may be lower.
-It is thought that by the start of the 19th century, there were around 12 jewellery manufacturing companies, employing approximately 400 people.
+It is thought that by the start of the 19th century there were around 12 jewellery manufacturing companies, employing approximately 400 people.

-In 1746, the Colmore family released land on what is known as the Jewellery Quarter today to help satisfy the demands of an increasing population.
-The largest tract of land was Newhall which had been purchased from the Manor of Birmingham by William Colmore.
-In 1560, it was described as a rabbit warren and by 1620, New Hall Manor had been constructed on the site.
+In 1747 the Colmore family obtained a private act of Parliament, Colemore's Estate Act 1746 (20 Geo.
+2. c.
+16 Pr.), that allowed them to release land on what is known as the Jewellery Quarter today to help satisfy the demands of an increasing population.
+The largest tract of land was Newhall, which had been purchased from the Manor of Birmingham by William Colmore.
+In 1560 it was described as a rabbit warren and by 1620 New Hall Manor had been constructed on the site.
 The large manor house gave its name to the area.
-By 1746, the Colmore family had moved out and let the manor to tenants.
-Beyond this, there were enclosed fields leading to Birmingham Heath.
-Sandpits were located on Hockley Hill and the product of these pits was used for moulds which were used in the local metal casting industry.
+By 1746 the Colmore family had moved out and let the manor to tenants.
+Beyond that there were enclosed fields leading to Birmingham Heath.
+Sandpits were located on Hockley Hill and the product of the pits was used for moulds, which were used in the local metal-casting industry.

 The area was crossed by three roads.
 The road from Wednesbury and Wolverhampton, which now consists of Constitution Hill, Great Hampton Street and Hockley Hill, was turnpiked in 1727.
 This was followed by the turnpiking of the road to Dudley, consisting of Summer Row, Parade and Summer Hill Road, in 1760 when Summer Row was cut to provide a better route into the town.
 Both roads were heavily used by traders and carriages transporting raw materials from Staffordshire into Birmingham.
 The completion of the Birmingham Canal in 1769 led to the improvement of these roads.
 Warstone Lane, now Warstone Lane, Hall Street and part of Icknield Street, connected the Wolverhampton road to the Dudley road.
 Ladywood Road, which is now Ladywood Middleway, was also connected to the area as a result of Warstone Lane.